pgspears/gliderange/README.md

 ---

-**Built with for fun by Accelerate Solutions, LLC using GPT-5 and Claude Opus 4.1**
+**Created by Accelerate Solutions, LLC using GPT-5 and Claude Opus 4.1**